COVID In Minnesota: Doctor Rates Risk For Travel, Sporting Events Amid 'Spring Surge'

 Studies now show kids are half as likely to get COVID than adults, and if they do get sick it’s usually nowhere near as serious.

-We asked about visiting the elderly and at-risk.READ MORE: As More Are Vaccinated, Restaurants Replacing 'Closed' Signs With 'Now Hiring'
+We asked about visiting the elderly and at-risk.READ MORE: Minnesota Among Top 10 U.S. COVID 'Hot Spot' States

 “I think that can be anywhere from that low to high risk, and that’s unfortunate,” Morris said.